-- 1. Lift the front of the drill using the drawbar cylinder. - 2.
+- 1. Lift the front of the drill using the lower linkgage or the hydraulic jack, depending on configurations. - 2.
 Extend the crutch. - 3.
 Tighten the parking brake. - 4.
 Remove the safety pin from the tractor hitch. - 5.
-Set down the front of the drill on the crutch with the drawbar cylinder, and carry on until the hitch is freed from the drill weight. - 6.
-Disconnect the battery connector, the road lights socket and the hydraulic hoses. - Always remove the return hose last.
+Set down the front of the drill on the crutch with the lower linkage controls or hydraulic jacks, and carry on until the hitch is freed from the drill weight. - 6.
+Disconnect the battery connector, the road lights socket and the hydraulic hoses.

+Always remove the tank return hoses last.